Sir Elton John postpones US shows after positive Covid-19 test

 The Dallas shows were originally scheduled to take place on Tuesday and Wednesday.

-"It's always a massive disappointment to move shows and I'm so sorry to anyone who's been inconvenienced by this but I want to keep myself and my team safe," Sir John wrote on Instagram.
+"It's always a massive disappointment to move shows and I'm so sorry to anyone who's been inconvenienced by this but I want to keep myself and my team safe," Sir Elton wrote on Instagram.

 He assured fans they would be contacted once new dates had been announced.